To start this page I am putting photos from a number of sources together. These may split later when more images arrive.

 Right: An image of the Angel pub in Broomfield, Essex.
 This photo was also made available to my art group for an exercise on monochrome painting.
 I wanted the contrasty image for effect.

-• Right: Closer to home and looking across towards the river Thames this teasle imposed its existence upon the image.
+Exposed on Fuji Acros 100 film for 1/250s at f/4.0.
+Printed on 8 x 10 glossy. - Right: Closer to home and looking across towards the river Thames this teasle imposed its existence upon the image.
 One of two taken to test out the camera, one focussing on the background, one focussing on the teasle.

 Exposed for 1/125th at f/8.0 on Fuji 100 Acros film using Fuji GW690 III camera.
 Printed on 8 x 10 glossy.